-For a thesis, the committee must be at least two faculty members, one of which must be a regular member of the Urban and Regional Planning faculty, with that URP faculty member serving as chair (or two as co--chairs).
-For a professional project, the committee normally consists of one Urban and Regional Planning Program faculty member, serving as chair, and one client or community partner.
-Approval of the proposal and final product is required of all committee members.
-Both the student and the committee should clearly understand their mutual expectations with respect to the amount of work to be done.
+For a thesis, the advisory committee must be at least two faculty members, one of which must be a regular member of the Urban and Regional Planning faculty, with that URP faculty member serving as chair (or two as co--chairs).
+For a professional project, the advisory committee typically consists of one Urban and Regional Planning Program faculty member, serving as chair, and one client or community partner.
+Approval of the proposal and final product is required of all advisory committee members.
+Both the student and the advisory committee should clearly understand their mutual expectations with respect to the amount and timing of work to be done.

 Responsibility of the Student

-The student is responsible for knowing and meeting all deadlines, submitting the proposal, establishing a committee, and preparing the thesis or professional project in an acceptable way.
+The student is responsible for knowing and meeting all deadlines, submitting the proposal, establishing an advisory committee, and preparing the thesis or professional project in an acceptable way.
 Successful completion of the thesis or professional project is a requirement for graduation for students selecting these options.